 If you are looking for a simple cake to enjoy at breakfast or at dessert, you will love my fresh strawberry cake!
-This cake is full of chopped strawberries and is sooo moist from the ground walnuts I’ve mixed into the batter.
+It is full of chopped strawberries and is sooo moist from the ground walnuts I’ve mixed into the batter.
 A little sifted confectioners’ sugar is all you need to finish it off.
 Yum!

 I am now the mother of a high school student. 😮 I’m not sure how it happened, but my daughter is done with middle school and looking down the path to college.
 We’re planning a relaxed summer (since she isn’t working yet) with family trips, day trips, art classes, archery classes, and whatever else comes our way.

 In other news, more specific as you why you’re here, I’ve been enjoying my first local strawberries of the year this week!

 It’s absolutely amazing how much better they are than the usual supermarket strawberries.
 If you can, totally pick some up.
 You won’t be sorry!
 And then you can make this awesome dessert and you’ll be even less sorry.